 6. Appropriate levels of privacy and confidentiality will maintained within the ARTCoP.

 7. Views expressed are those of individual/organisational practitioner members.

 The ARTCoP will be Chaired by Jackie Lewis

 Roles and Responsibilities (serves as a guide only)

 • To provide oversight and guidance in steering the affairs of the ARTCoP and catalyse proactivity in steering the ARTCoP

-• To be the Chief Spokesperson for the ARTCoP
+• To be the Chief Spokespersons for the ARTCoP

 • To ensure the ARTCoP is meeting its stated objectives

 • To attend and normally chair ARTCoP meetings

 • To facilitate group discussion to ensure that communication is appropriate and respectful